AromaStudiosDevelopment/NukeStudio-ProjectCreator/nuke_kitsu_loader/README.md

 1. Copy `nuke_kitsu_loader` into your Nuke/Hiero startup path (e.g. `%USERPROFILE%\.nuke`).
 2. Edit `configs/plugin_config.json` to point at your Kitsu host and path mappings.
-3. Launch Nuke Studio, open the *Kitsu Loader* panel, enter your credentials, and confirm that the project list populates.
+3. Launch Nuke Studio, trigger *Custom → Kitsu Loader* (or the menu path you registered), enter your credentials, and confirm that the project list populates.
 4. Right-click a script-track item (or use the Timeline menu) to run **Open Script Workfile**, which launches the `.nk` stored on that item.
 5. Continue implementing later phases following `guide.md`.